Song of Times

-Song of Times is the fifth and, as of this writing, final studio album by American progressive rock band Starcastle.
+Song of Times is the fifth and final studio album by American progressive rock band Starcastle.

 Release

 Song of Times was released in 2007, three years after the death of bassist and founding member Gary Strater.
 It featured members from all eras of the group, as well as artwork by Annie Haslam and Ed Unitsky.
 It was very well received by fans and critics alike.

 Track listing

 All songs written by Gary Strater, Bruce Botts and George Harp, except where noted.